SIXTH FORM

 Career Pathways:

-Geography is one of the most transferable subjects and is well regarded by universities and employers.
-The curriculum is engaging and involves a breadth of different skills and topics which directly feed into a variety of careers.
-You could do anything from working on a royal navy vessel, to working with the environment agency, running housing schemes, or working almost anywhere is the public sector.
+Geography is one of the most transferable subjects available.
+This means the skills you gain are very highly regarded by universities and employers alike.
+Geography provides a perfect foundation for a successful future, in a wide array of careers.
+You could do anything from working at sea to working with the Environment Agency, running housing schemes, or working almost anywhere is the public sector.
 With further qualifications or training, you could also teach geography, do urban design or town planning, or become a chartered surveyor.
-Other options include: environmental consultant, cartographer, recycling manager, GIS analyst, park ranger, travel agent, landscape architect, water/land manage or tourism.
+Other options include: environmental consultant, cartographer, recycling manager, GIS analyst, park ranger, travel agent, landscape architect, water/land management, tourism… and many, many more.